Free Rhode Island Arrests & Criminal Records: Search Anyone

 Source: Bureau of Justice Statistics

-There are two ways in which citizens can find offenders who may be on probation and/or parole:
+There are two ways in which citizens can find offenders on probation in Rhode Island or look up RI parolees seamlessly:

 1. Performing a probation search using the Rhode Island Probation Search Tool which can scour the parolee database of inmates in the state prison managed by the Rhode Island Department of Corrections.